deanna-stover/coursesCNU/2021/engl350spring2021/blog-posts.md

 _____

-# Reveiw #2
+# Reveiw Two

+You will write another **500-750 word** review, but this time it will be on a project that you have found.
+Please "claim" your project on the Google Drive by **class on Wednesday March 3rd**.
+Please do not review a project that has already been reviewed in *Reviews in DH* or mentioned in Miriam Posner's "How Did They Make That?"
+You also cannot choose a project from the Review One list I provided.

-Some general guidelines: you must find and review a digital humanities project, not just an article or book on DH.
+Some general guidelines: you must find and review a digital humanities *project*, not just an article or book on DH.
 You might find a mapping project or a digital edition (note that this is different than an electronic text) or really anything you think qualifies as DH.
-If you're having trouble finding something or telling whether what you've found qualifies as DH, bring your issue up in class (we have some time for that scheduled on Friday, September 18th) or visit me during Office Hours.
+If you're having trouble finding something or telling whether what you've found qualifies as DH, bring your issue up in class or visit me during Office Hours.

-Please do not review a project that has already been reviewed in *Reviews in DH* or mentioned in Miriam Posner's "How Did They Make That?"
-Anything we look at in class is fair game, but make sure you "claim" it ASAP.
+Include ***at least* one image** of the project you're reviewing.
+But if your project is extra complex, remember, you may need more.

+**Tip**: Check out the ["Review Content"](https://reviewsindh.pubpub.org/review-process) section from *Reviews in DH* to get some more ideas for what a review entails.

+Make sure you use the following format for introducing your blog post:

+**Project**: <br />
+Project Name

+**Project Director(s)**: <br />
+Project Director Name

+**Project URL**: <br />
+Project URL

+And, of course, keep in mind my feedback on your last review post!

 _____

-# Grant Process/Reflection
+# Grant Process and Reflection

-In this **500-750 word** blog, share your project with the rest of the class (and update me!) while reflecting on the class.
+In this **600-850 word** blog, share your project with the rest of the class (and update me!) while reflecting on the class.

 You need to have **at least one image** in your blog post.
 This can be one of your tweets, a mock-up you've made, or a screen-shot of other projects that inspired you.
 Or all three!

 A few questions to get you started thinking about the grant: